 It will be entirely your choice if you want to accept the job offer or you want to decline the job offer.
 But before coming to this, you should always thank the recruiter for considering your profile.

 After that, you can initiate your conversation by asking a few questions (if you have any).
-For example, the questions can be related to the job location, working days, company culture, job description, etc. You can openly ask them every question that is striking in your head.
+For example, the questions can be related to the job location, working days, company culture, job description, etc. You can openly ask them every question that strikes your mind.

 Now it can be challenging for a few people to give their final decision to the hiring recruiters instantly.
-So, in such conditions, you can request them to give you some time to finalize your thoughts.
-Don’t worry; the hiring recruiter completely understands the situation because they face this regularly and expect the candidate to make up their mind first and make their final decision.
+So, in such conditions, you can request that they give you some time to finalize your thoughts.
+Don’t worry; the hiring recruiter completely understands the situation because they face it regularly and expect the candidate to make up their mind first and make their final decision.

 So be frank and put your questions to the recruiter.
-Make sure you always create a positive impact and don’t use harsh tones even if you don’t want any job from them.
+Make sure you always create a positive impact and don’t use harsh tones, even if you don’t want any work from them.

 What To Say If You Want To Accept The Job Offer?